Jen Sorensen: Pulitzer Prize

 Sorensen was named a 2017 Pulitzer Prize Finalist in Editorial Cartooning for a variety of her work featured in several U.S. publications.
 Her nominated work includes several cartoons on the current political climate, such as The Trump Supporting Union Member, Poverty Injection, Radical Cleric vs. Trump, and more.
 According to the Pulitzer Prize board, Sorensen's work is powerful and "often challenging the viewer to look beyond the obvious".

 Books

-Sorensen has written the following books, published by Alternative Comics, which are generally compilations of the weekly comic strip, although the first book contained entirely new material.
+Sorensen's comics have been published in several books, often published by Alternative Comics.
+Sorensen's books are generally compilations of her weekly comic strip, although the first book contained entirely new material.
 The Slowpoke books contain cartoon strips concerning U.S. politics and social justice issues.
 These comics comment on the Trump administration, the water crisis in Flint, Michigan, healthcare, climate change, and more topics related to the current U.S. political climate.